BSifringer/EnhancedDCM/README.md

 All other experiments need to have their necessary datasets generated first as explained below.
 This is to avoid excessive memory size of this git folder.

+When a model is done training, it will print out its beta values when applicable.
+Model investigation, including std estimation with the Hessian, saliency maps, etc..., can be found in visualization codes.

 ## Generate the synthetic datasets